Where are they now? Man Utd’s U21 team in Marcus Rashford’s last game

-Despite being only 16 at the start of the campaign, Williams was a regular starter for the U21s over 2015-16.
+Despite being only 16 at the start of the campaign, Williams was a regular starter for the Under-21s over 2015-16.

-He left United in 2019 to join Shrewsbury of League One, where he’s been an ever-present alongside fellow United graduate Donald Love.
+He left United in 2019 to join Shrewsbury of League One, where he made 97 appearances but also scored an own goal against Liverpool.

-Full-back Joe Riley made his first United start on Rashford’s debut, the 5-1 rout of Midtjylland.
+Full-back Riley made his first United start on Rashford’s debut, the 5-1 rout of Midtjylland.

 That’s where the parallels end.
-Riley has been at League Two Bradford City since 2018, but the club have prepared him for release at the end of this month.
+Riley joined League Two side Bradford City in 2018, but the club released him at the end of 2019-20.

-During the 2015-16 season, six-foot-two midfielder Devonte Redmond was the joint-highest appearance maker for United’s U21s.
+During the 2015-16 season, six-foot-two midfielder Redmond was the joint-highest appearance maker for United’s Under-21s.

 “It had been posted on Twitter… the official ‘retained and released’ list,” he told The Athletic.
 “And that was how I found [out].”

-United saw enough potential in Matty Willock — brother of Arsenal’s Joe Willock— to send him out on loan four times: to Utrecht, St Johnstone, St Mirren and Crawley.
+United saw enough potential in Willock — brother of Newcastle’s Joe Willock— to send him out on loan four times: to Utrecht, St Johnstone, St Mirren and Crawley.

-One of the older members of the U21 side, Joe Rothwell nevertheless rarely featured in 2015–16, getting fewer reserve minutes than Phil Jones.
+One of the older members of the Under-21 side, Rothwell nevertheless rarely featured in 2015–16, getting fewer reserve minutes than Phil Jones.

 He moved to Oxford United in the summer of 2016 and impressed over two seasons in League One.

-Rashford made many of his U21 appearances in a central supporting role.
+Rashford made many of his Under-21 appearances in a central supporting role.

-Preston-born James Weir captained the U21s during Rashford’s breakout season, playing more minutes than anyone else.
+Preston-born Weir captained the Under-21s during Rashford’s breakout season, playing more minutes than anyone else.

 Like Fosu-Mensah, he made his senior debut in the 3-2 win against Arsenal.